Urdu literature: Origin

 Urdu developed during the 12th to 13th centuries, although the name "Urdu" did not exist at the time for the language.
 Amir Khusrau, who lived in the thirteenth century, wrote and gave shape to the Rekhta dialect (the Persianized combination of Hindavi), which was the early form of Modern Standard Urdu.
-He was thus called, the "father of Urdu literature".
-The continuing traditions of Islam and patronizations of foreign culture centuries earlier by Muslim rulers, usually of Turkic or Afghan descent, marked their influence on the Urdu language given that both cultural heritages were strongly present throughout Urdu territory.
+He was thus called the "father of Urdu literature".
+The continuing traditions of Islam and patronage of foreign cultures centuries earlier by Muslim rulers, usually of Turkic or Afghan descent, marked their influence on the Urdu language given that both cultural heritages were strongly present throughout Urdu territory.
 The Urdu language, with a vocabulary almost evenly split between Sanskrit-derived Prakrit and Arabo-Persian words, was a reflection of this cultural amalgamation.

 Religious period (1350–1590)

 Literary composition in Urdu first started in the Deccan in the 14th century.
 An early form of Urdu was first introduced in the Deccan by the soldiers of Alauddin Khalji who raided the Deccan from 1294 to 1311.
 In 1326, Muhammad bin Tughluq shifted his capital from Delhi to the Deccan and in 1347 Zafar Khan, his governor in the Deccan, declared independence, establishing the Bahmani Sultanate, and took the title of Ala-ud-Din Bahman Shah.
 The Bahmani sultans cultivated the use of Urdu in the kingdom as opposed to Persian which was the court language of the Delhi Sultanate.
 This dialect, which up to 1375 had no difference with Delhi Urdu, was influenced by local languages like Gujarati and Marathi and came to be known as Dakhini.
 The works composed during this period are mostly Dakhini prose and poetry on religious themes.

-Important writers of this period include Bande Nawaz whose Miraj ul Asiquin, a Sufi tract, is one of the earliest Urdu prose.
+Important writers of this period include Bande Nawaz whose Miraj ul Asiquin, a Sufi tract, is one of the earliest works of Urdu prose.
 Other important writers included Shah Miranji and his son Shah Buran.